Building A Complete Home Office: It Takes More Than Just a Chair and a Laptop

 - Natural Light

 The basement is a popular choice because there is a sense of separation from the rest of your home.
 You can work away in your basement office without forcing your family to tiptoe past your door as they move quietly throughout the house.
+You can see some inspiration for great basement transitions at Biehn Basements in Salem, Wisconsin.

 The con of a basement office is the potential for traffic through your space during the day if your laundry room is also downstairs.
 Also, the temperature can get pretty cool in an underground space, and many basements have a limited number of wall outlets.